 GRAND RAPIDS, Michigan — When you drive past the corner of Knapp Street NE and Ball Avenue NE, you can't help but notice a beautiful Christmas lights display outside.
 But to know how special it truly is, you have to meet the man who put it together.

 Robert Anderson had a tough upbringing in Alabama.
 He got into drugs and a lot of trouble with the law along the way.
-But he moved to Grand Rapids in just the last year, and his life changed in a major way.

 If you'd like to donate to New Community Church's recovery program, you can by following this link or by mailing a check to: